Sense and nonsense of review portals

 - Companies respond to positive reviews: It is evidence of initiative and interest in the company, when one talks about the constructive and positive criticisms in the discussion.
 These can be the basis for a good conversation.

-- Avoid negative reviews in the interview: Best if you really want a job.
-Because it testifies to the self-confidence of an applicant to address the company also on negative reviews.
-Personally, I think that's good, but as MJ says, "speaking of derailed features would be harmless".
+- Avoid negative reviews in the interview: At least if you absolutely want a job.
+Because it testifies to the self-confidence of an applicant to also address the company to negative reviews.
+I personally think that's good, but as MJ writes so fittingly, “speaking of derailing facial features would still be harmless”.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!